tamersp25/docs/docs/architecture-overview/README.md

-# Architecture Overview
+# aiWARE Architecture Overview

 ![Architecture Overview](architecture-overview.png)

 ## Data Ingestion & Storage

-The Veritone platform has been designed with flexibility to ingest and store virtually any type of structured or unstructured data, from storage or live streams.
+aiWARE has been designed with flexibility to ingest and store virtually any type of structured or unstructured data, from storage or live streams.